Written by Tom Huston

 Everyone knows what it’s like to arrive at a website only to have to wait, ever so patiently, for the site’s content to load.
 For ordinary users, it can be annoying.
 But for businesses, it can be disastrous.

+Web Performance Monitoring is the practice of analyzing and monitoring websites to make sure they display the most important content as quickly as possible, load their pages at consistent speeds, and don’t suffer unexpected downtimes.
+It is directly related to Web performance optimization (WPO) and is, essentially, the art and science of keeping everyone’s internet experience as smooth as can be, 24/7.
+Web Performance Monitoring tools like AlertSite can drastically improve the efficiency of your WPM and WPO strategy and often times necessary to gain the upper edge in today's competitive e-commerce market.
 The fiscal significance of monitoring website performance has been driven home in recent years by repeated studies demonstrating that even barely noticeable sluggishness in site response times—including delays lasting just a fraction of a second—can lead to increased bounce rates and decreased sales on major ecommerce sites.
 Add to this picture the rise of smartphones and mobile-optimized websites, which have enabled people to communicate, read, watch, and shop online while busy and on the move, and the sheer speed of the Web has never been more important.

+There are two main types of Web Performance Monitoring, Synthetic Monitoring and Real User Monitoring.
 These days, a variety of automated software applications are available that can continuously monitor a website, alert webmasters or system administrators to potential problems, and identify specific errors that may be inhibiting a site’s optimal performance.
 But these issues weren’t always so clear.

 A Brief History of Web Optimization